dlouky/bmat_test_dlouky/README.md

 docker exec -it bmat_test_dlouky bash -c "coverage report --omit '.venv/*'"
 ```

-## **IMPROVEMENTS**
+## **Improvements**
 Many improvements could be made to the project, some of these are listed below
 1. Cover 100% of tests (see coverage report)
 1. Create a frontend to make the tool more user friendly
 1. Implement [security](https://docs.djangoproject.com/en/3.2/topics/security/)
 1. Set environment variables via django-environ and database configration via DATABASE_URL.
 Use django-aws-secrets-manager to manage the secret values used by Django through AWS's SecretsManager service
+1. For production, I would follow [this steps](https://realpython.com/development-and-deployment-of-cookiecutter-django-via-docker/) to deploy [Nginx](https://nginx.org/) as the web server along with [Gunicorn](https://gunicorn.org/) instead of Django’s single-threaded development server to run the server process.

 ## **Stop and remove all**
 To stop and remove the Docker images and containers: